 Project element Allowance relative to approved element Requirement for project update Hub height, rotor-swept area of individual turbines.
 Cannot increase.
 Confirm hub height and, rotor-swept area of individual turbines.
 Environmental effects from hub height and rotor-swept area of individual turbines.
-The actual hub height and actual rotor-swept area must not exceed what was assessed in the Alberta Environment and Parks Fish and Wildlife Stewardship renewable energy referral report.
+The actual hub height and actual rotor-swept area must not exceed what was assessed in the Alberta Environment and Protected Areas Fish and Wildlife Stewardship renewable energy referral report.
 Confirm that environmental effects from hub height and rotor-swept area of individual turbines have not increased.
-Total capability of power plant in MW (including battery storage, if present).
+Total capability of power plant in MW.
 Cannot increase or decrease by more than +/- 10 per cent or +/- 10 MW, whichever is less.
-Confirm total capability of power plant in MW (including battery storage, if present).
+Confirm total capability of power plant in MW.
 Project layout.
 Number of turbines cannot increase.
 Confirm final turbine locations.
 Confirm eliminated turbine locations.
-Extent of land use disturbance within the approved project boundary.
-May increase or decrease.
-Confirm extent of land use disturbance (in hectares) within the approved project boundary.
-Total disturbance (in hectares) to native grassland or other types of wildlife habitat, encroachment into Alberta Environment and Parks' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Parks' minimum setbacks for permanent wetlands.
-Cannot increase.
-Confirm total disturbance (in hectares) to native grassland or other types of wildlife habitat, encroachment into Alberta Environment and Parks' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Parks' minimum setbacks for permanent wetlands have not increased over what has been approved.
-Noise environment.
-Must continue to meet permissible sound levels at the most affected receptor(s) (as determined under Rule 012).
-Provide sound output of noise generating equipment.
-Provide table of predicted noise levels (to one decimal point) from finalized project at receptors.